pan-roy/pan-roy.github.io/_posts/2024-03-29-retrieval-intro.md

 ![Sample data](assets/data_retrieval/data_retrieval2.png)
 *Simplified data example*

-Automated reporting and analytics require input data to be available in the first place - models will be rendered useless if no data was fed in.
-Therefore, the first step towards our analytics setup would be automated data extraction.
-API calls from accounting applications typically result in JSON data being returned, which would serve as our starting point.
+Automated reporting and analytics rely on having access to input data.
+Without data, models won't work effectively.
+So, the initial step in setting up our analytics system would involve automating the extraction of data.
+Accounting applications usually provide data through API calls, which return JSON data.
+This JSON data would serve as our foundation for analysis.

 ![Sample JSON](assets/data_retrieval/data_retrieval4.png)
 *JSON example*

-## Goal - What needs to be done
+## What needs to be done

-Our current goal is to create a Python script that automatically extracts financial data from an accounting system and sets up the relevant initial authentication procedures required.
+Our current objective is to develop a Python script that automates the extraction of financial data from an accounting system and establishes the necessary authentication procedures.

-Xero, one of the more popular cloud-based accounting software solutions, will be used this in demonstration given its availability of API documentation.
-Note that with the proper API access setup, the logic used here could be applied to other accounting environments, as long as documentation and/or support from IT are present.
+For demonstration purposes, we'll use Xero, a popular cloud-based accounting software solution, due to its well-documented API.
+It's worth noting that with the appropriate API access configuration, the approach outlined here could be adapted to other accounting environments, provided that documentation and IT support are available.

 Visit the [_Xero Main_](https://www.xero.com/au/) and [_Xero API_](https://developer.xero.com/documentation/api/accounting/overview) pages here.

 ![Sample Xero](assets/data_retrieval/data_retrieval3.png)
 *Xero sample company*

-## Steps - How it is done
+## What are the steps required?

-**Requirements**: existing Xero account, local Python interpreter, Windows, basic Python knowledge (though explanations will be provided).
+**Requirements**: existing Xero account, local Python interpreter, Windows, basic Python knowledge.

-Assuming that you have registered a Xero account with either the default demo company or an actual company linked, you will need to establish a long-term connection between your local computer and Xero.
+Assuming you have registered a Xero account, either with the default demo company or a linked actual company, you will need to create a long-term connection between your local computer and Xero.

 Click [here](https://www.youtube.com/watch?v=t0DgAMgN8VY&list=WL&index=3) should you be interested in a detailed video tutorial (courtesy of [Edgecate](https://www.youtube.com/@edgecate)).

-Assuming Python is installed, you will need to install the relevant package dependencies required for the script to run.
-It is recommended that you create a virtual environment for easier dependency management.
+To set up your Python environment, ensure Python is installed.
+Then, install the necessary package dependencies for the script to function.
+It's advisable to create a virtual environment for better dependency management.

-To create a virtual environment, open a PowerShell terminal and navigate to the directory you wish to setup your scripts via the ```cd``` command.
+To create a virtual environment, open a PowerShell terminal and use the ```cd``` command to navigate to the directory where you want to set up your scripts.
 For example:

 ```powershell
 cd C:\Users\roypa\Scripts
 ```

 Use the following command to create a virtual environment.
-This will prevent conflicts should you choose to work on other Python projects.
-Do not include the placeholder quotation marks below:
+This will prevent conflicts if you decide to work on other Python projects.
+Omit the quotation marks:

 ```powershell
 python -m venv "INSERT_NAME_HERE"
 ```

 You can then activate the virtual environment via the ```activate``` file within the newly created environment folder.
 Replace the example's path below with yours and press Enter.
 You should see the virtual environment show up as a prefix in your terminal command line once done.

 ```powershell
 C:\Users\roypa\Scripts\reportenv\Scripts\activate